 The disciples rushed to the shore the moment they recognized Jesus, (John 21:7-8).
 It’s hard to say what crossed their minds at that moment.
-They might as well feared a rebuke from the Lord or he will outburst with disappointment.
-But Jesus knew the men were frustrated, tired and starving.
+They might as well fear a rebuke from the Lord or he will outburst with disappointment.
+But Jesus knew the men were frustrated, tired, and starving.
 He demonstrated the depth and the length of his unfailing love once again by serving them breakfast on the beach, (John 21:9-12).
 Failure could not come between Jesus and his disciples.

 The Nilavarai area in the Jaffna district is very popular among tourists because of a certain natural underground water well.
 That well is so deep people in Jaffna call it the ‘Nilavarai Bottomless Well’.
 Apparently, the well is connected to many underground sources of water it doesn’t deplete even in the seasons of severe drought.

 Failure can’t make God love us less because His love is like a bottomless well.
 It doesn’t end.
 Nothing we do can make it dry.
 He knows our struggles, (Hebrews 4:15) We need to remind ourselves of that constantly.
 That will help us survive in times of Failure.

 In the eyes of man, Peter didn’t live up to his calling.
 He was unreliable.
 Unfaithful.
 Ineffective.
 Quick to ‘throw in the towel’.
 Not worth it.
 Disqualified for leadership.
 Perhaps Peter himself felt that way.
 But that’s not the way God thinks of us.
 For people, failure is the end.
 For God, it’s just the beginning because he is the King of Restoration!